aliuly/xlpricer/README.md

 # TODO

-- [ ] Switch to openpyxl, to remove Prices sheet ... removing references
+- [x] Switch to openpyxl, to remove Prices sheet ... removing references to it from the components tab
-  to it from the components tab
+- [x] subcommand - prep
-- [ ] subcommand - sanitize
+- [x] subcommand - reprice
-- [ ] subcommand - reprice
+- [ ] reprice command will not update tiering table.